Bikram-Keshari/jsdoc101/README.md

 ## Next Steps

-Explore basic documentaion of _JSDoc_ and basic look at different tags.
-No need to remember any thing as it's so simple :smile:
+Explore basic documentation of _JSDoc_ and have a basic look at different tags.
+No need to remember anything as it's so simple :smile:

 - https://jsdoc.app/
 - https://jsdoc.app/about-getting-started.html